konmik/Phlux/README.md

 ##### Why not MVP

-1. Android has troubles with background task continuation, so the architecture must be ready for stress conditions
-(wiping out background tasks and static variables is one of such conditions).
-Phlux handles background tasks and it does it even better than any MVP/C implementation.
-Forget about memory leaks, lost data and simultaneously running requests.

-2. Immutable data is a key ingredient in building reliable software.
+1. Immutable data is a key ingredient in building reliable software.
 All data in Phlux is immutable.
 Unlike MVP/C/VM libraries, Phlux requires to use immutable data to manage view state and to implement background tasks.
 Reliability of a Phlux-driven application is outstanding.

-3. Despite MVP/C libraries reduce the pain of Android lifecycles, there are still some lifecycles and there is still some pain.
+2. Despite MVP/C libraries reduce the pain of Android lifecycles, there are still some lifecycles and there is still some pain.
 Phlux allows to forget about Android lifecycles even more.